OliWongDev/T2A2-Artreon/README.md

 Upon trying to implement these authorization functions, taking a JWT identity (my only knowledge of authorization tools thus far in my career) would prove problematic.
 For example, if a user has the same id value as an artist, they would be able to access artist privileges such as posting an artwork; not the goal.
 I also struggled to access the inner values of the data which lead to me not being able to authorize a paid user over a free user despite emulating Coder Academy API examples that worked with the same logic.

 My temporary but committed solution to this problem has been to set up 4 authorization functions: authorize_user, authorize_artist, authorize_precise_user, authorize_precise_artist.
-The first two allow any user/artist to make the request necessary and the last two allow the precise/user artist (somewhat reliably, id user and artist matching errors) to make the correct adjustment on their account/comments/artwork/walkthroughs/q&as.
+The first two allow any user/artist to make the request necessary and the last two allow the precise/user artist (somewhat reliably, id user and artist matching errors can occur) to make the correct adjustment on their account/comments/artwork/walkthroughs/q&as.

 As such, I have left this section with a few directions so that the user of this API can view what they need to without ill-advised error codes coming up.
 I have sorted the routes into 4 categories Inauthenticated, Basic Authentication , User and Artist so that the person who would like to view this project can do so in a less-frustrating manner.
 The descriptions of the authentication/authorization are likely to be assumed for if the project was running as intended, and are going to be left as such for now.